 A problem emerges when you face a rapid “system down” situation, and the urgency of accessing VMFS data is crucial.
 Unfortunately, if you deal with more than one VMware server environment, you won't be able to remap the logical unit number (LUN) into another VMware system really fast.

 So the most reasonable solution would be to access the desirable data via Open Source VMFS driver.
-This VMFS Java application allows the users to access files and folders on partitions formatted with the VMFS, when there are only non-VMware hosts around.
-A relative weakness of this driver that should be taken in consideration is that it works well only when the VM disks are not damaged.
-If a VM disc is corrupted or you have to deal with deleted files it would be more appropriate to use VMFS Recovery.
-It recovers VMDK images created in all versions of ESX Server or VMware from healthy and corrupted VMFS disks, VMFS drives on faulty RAID arrays and inaccessible hard drives, recovers data bypassing Windows access restrictions.
+This VMFS Java application allows the users to access files and folders on partitions formatted with the VMFS when there are only non-VMware hosts around.
+A relative weakness of this driver that should be taken into consideration is that it works well only when the VM disks are not damaged.
+If a VM disc is corrupted or you have to deal with deleted files it would be more appropriate to use VMFS Recovery™.
+It recovers VMDK images created in all versions of ESX Server or VMware from healthy and corrupted VMFS disks, VMFS drives on faulty RAID arrays, and inaccessible hard drives, recovers data bypassing Windows access restrictions.

 For accessing VMFS under Windows you are to have Java 6 Runtime Environment installed on your computer, as soon as all the tests, concerning this issue, were performed on it.
 To make sure that everything is installed correctly, execute “java-version” on the command line.

-Download the latest version of fvmfs.jar distribution, and unzip the file into a desired location, for example C:\Data Store
+Download the latest version of fvmfs.jar distribution, and unzip the file into the desired location, for example, C:\Data Store

 How to Run